PyNoki/NewWorld-Auto-Fisher/README.txt

 The rest of the images are using confidence from OpenCV so it should detect those almost every time.

-So please look at the images and take your own if needed (PUT UR SETTINGS ON HIGH)
+So please look at the images and take your own if needed ()

 If you needed to install more or ran into problems please let me know